 Expect

-- Swelling remains significant
+- Swelling remains significant and may fluctuate throughout the day

-- Energy begins returning in small bursts
+- Energy starts to return in short, inconsistent bursts

-What to track
+What to Track

 Phase 3, Weeks 2–3: Return to “Normal”